Short Term Health and Fixed Benefit Plans

 These plans have deductibles you can choose from ranging from $1,000 to $5,000 or more depending on the company.
 Once you meet the deductible most plans have an additional out-of-pocket limit.

-You can pick 70/30 plans, 80/20, 90/10 plans even 100% plans depending on the company.
+You can pick 70/30 plans, 80/20, 90/10 plans and in some cases even 100% plans depending on the company.
 Between the deductible and out-of-pocket limit you would pay your share and the insurance company pays their share.
 Once you hit the limit the plan pays healthcare costs for the remainder of the benefit period.

 Currently Short Term plans are 90 day plans that reset deductibles and out-of-pocket limits each 90 days.
 Some plans can auto renew up to 4 times giving you up to a year of coverage.
 State laws differ on renewing these plans.
 Check with your agent on this.